RafaelGSS/blog/priv/posts/performance-methodologies.md

 > For more information about how _scientific methods_, see [here](https://en.wikipedia.org/wiki/Scientific_method)

-First, you create a question based on performance problem, for instance: _Why my application have a degradation of throughput?_.
+First, define a question based on performance problem; for instance: _Why does my application have degraded throughput?_.
 After, you hypothesize what the cause of poor performance may be, _CPU Miss rate_.
 Then you construct a test to prove your theory, on this case I would recommend `Valgrind`.
 The results collected by _Testing_ step is analyzed and then you have a better idea of what's happening.